enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-count.md

 In the previous example, our aggregation returned a document that displayed all the documents which matched the specified value.
 However, since we added the `$count` stage, the result passes both the `$match` and `$count` stage and then displayed the computed result.

-If we would to only use the `$count` stage, it would count the total number of documents located inside the collection.
+If we were to only use the `$count` stage, it would count the total number of documents located inside the collection.

 ```javascript
 db.pokemon.aggregate(